 If the Bill is passed, some provisions will retrospectively take effect in relation to Contracts of Sale entered into from 23 August 2018.

-Our team at Burke & Associates are experienced in acting for purchasers of off-the-plan properties and property developers in all facets of Property Development.
+Our team at Burke Lawyers are experienced in acting for purchasers of off-the-plan properties and property developers in all facets of Property Development.

 Please contact our Property & Development Team should you have any queries.